jacobobryant/biff/slate/source/index.html.md

 Stop the app if it's running, then run `./task build` to generate assets (HTML, CSS, CLJS) and build an uberjar at `target/app.jar`.

-If you use the server setup script below, you won't need to run this.
-It be will done on the server after git push.

-### Production

 Production configuration is stored in `config/prod.env`.
 You can deploy your uberjar anywhere as long as you set those environment variables somehow.
 It's assumed that you handle SSL elsewhere (e.g. with Nginx) and then proxy requests to the app on localhost.

+If you use the server setup script below, you won't need to run `./task build` locally since it will be done on the server after git push.

 ### Server setup

 The project template includes a script for provisioning an Ubuntu server, including push-to-deploy.
+The server should have at least 2 GB of RAM (for building).
 I've tested it with DigitalOcean.

 If using DigitalOcean: first create a droplet (Ubuntu 20.04 LTS).
-I usually do Regular Intel at $10/month.
+Switch to Regular Intel at $10/month.
 Add monitoring.
 Make sure your SSH key is selected.
 (If needed, go to Settings and add your SSH key, then start over).
 Set the hostname to something distinctive.
 After the droplet is created, go to